-FY 2018 Public Broadcasting Interconnection Funding
+FY 2019 Public Broadcasting Interconnection Funding

-CPB requests \$55 million to replace the public television and public radio interconnection systems, referred to in our request as the "public broadcasting interconnection system."
-President Obama's FY 2016 Budget provided the following for public television interconnection: \$40 million in FY 2016, \$50 million in FY 2017, \$55 million in FY 2018, and \$52 million in FY 2019.
+CPB requests \$20 million to replace the public television and public radio interconnection systems, referred to in our request as the "public broadcasting interconnection system," and other technologies and services that create infrastructure and efficiencies within the public media system.
 In FY 2016, Congress broadened the funding language from public television to include public radio by providing CPB with \$40 million to begin the upgrade and replacement of the "public broadcasting interconnection system."
-While we do not know what Congress will provide for interconnection in FY 2017, CPB will adhere to the Administration's budget timeline and accordingly requests \$55 million in FY 2018.
+In FY 2017, Congress provided CPB with \$50 million.
+In FY 2018, Congress is considering the transition to a smaller, \$20 million annual appropriation for interconnection and expanding the use of funds to further invest in systemwide infrastructure and services that benefit the American people.
+CPB requests Congress' continued support of \$20 million for these critical infrastructure needs.